voegelas/shapereader/README.md

 ## DEPENDENCIES

-Requires a C compiler that supports the C99 standard and either CMake or the GNU Autotools and pkg-config.
+Requires a C compiler that supports the C99 standard and CMake.

 ## INSTALLATION

-Run the following commands to install the library.
+Run the following commands to install the library:

-## CMake

     mkdir build
     cd build
     cmake ..
     make
     make test
-    make install

-## GNU Autotools

-    autoreconf -i
-    mkdir build
-    cd build
-    ../configure
-    make
-    make check
     make install

 See Makefile.PL for information on how to add the library to a Perl XS module.